awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 The following is a list of the platform versions currently available:

 Fargate Platform Version‐1\.3\.0
 + Added support for using AWS Systems Manager Parameter Store parameters to inject sensitive data into your containers\.
 For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
 + Added task recycling for Fargate tasks, which is the process of refreshing tasks that are a part of an Amazon ECS service\.
 For more information, see [Fargate Task Recycling](task-recycle.md)\.
++ Beginning on March 27, 2019, any new Fargate task launched in the Ohio \(us\-east\-2\) region can use additional task definition parameters that enable you to define a proxy configuration, dependencies for container startup and shutdown as well as a per\-container start and stop timeout value\.
+For more information, see [Proxy Configuration](task_definition_parameters.md#task_definition_proxyConfiguration), [Container Dependency](task_definition_parameters.md#container_definition_dependson), and [Container Timeouts](task_definition_parameters.md#container_definition_timeout)\.

 Fargate Platform Version‐1\.2\.0
 + Added support for private registry authentication using AWS Secrets Manager\.
 For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.